MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 10/24/2023
+ms.date: 10/25/2023
 ---
 # Use Origin Trials in Microsoft Edge

 You can use Origin Trials to try out experimental APIs on your own live site for a limited period of time.
 When using Origin Trials, users of Microsoft Edge that visit your site might run code that uses experimental APIs.

 To support the experimental APIs, users don't need to go to `edge://flags` on their own device to access the experimental APIs that your site uses.
 Instead, you register the origin that you want to use the experimental feature on (for example, `https://www.contoso.com:443`), and you'll then be sent a token that you add to the code of your website.
-Sending the token isn't automatic and immediate, but is a manual process that can take a number of days.

 To see a list of the available origin trials and register your origin to give them a try, see [Microsoft Edge Origin Trials](https://microsoftedge.github.io/MSEdgeExplainers/origin-trials/).
 To assess the suitability of using the experimental APIs on your website, check the minimum version requirements for Microsoft Edge, and the trial end date.